EqualifyEverything/equalify/README.md

 ## What is Equalify's altruistic purpose?
 Doing good is what motivates Equalify.

-The project is strives to be:
+The project strives to be:
 - **Ethical.** Equalify was built out of a [desire to create an ethical business](https://bbertucc.notion.site/Ethical-Business-7d8cb00d2e5f4558998450d6e38a61b6).
 Any issue with the project's ethics can be raised in the repo's [Issues tab](https://github.com/bbertucc/equalify/issues) and will be treated as a mission-critical bug.
 - **Open.** Open Source software inspires others to build ever greater innovations.
-- **Accessibile.** Our product is designed around WCAG accessibility reporting and enforcement.
+- **Accessible.** Our product is designed around WCAG accessibility reporting and enforcement.
 The project aims to create a more equitable internet.
 - **Efficient.** Efficiency promotes sustainability.
 Equalify is built to promote the efficiency of your WebOps.
 - **Collaborative.** Equalify promotes collaboration by cultivating a community of compassion.
 Everyone is welcome to use and build Equalfiy!